1. Can you share 3 ways to help foodservice operators offset rising labor costs?

 - CHECKLISTS!
 These help the employees meet the necessary sanitation protocols.
 The checklist must become a habit for the staff.
 Everyone on the foodservice team should be assigned a role in cleaning and ensuring food safety.
 [Download Daily Checklist and Weekly/Monthly/Quarterly Checklist]

 - Buckets of hot, soapy water and sanitizer are often forgotten and after one use are ineffective.
-Using multi-surface cleaning wipes in the kitchen and sanitizing wipes in the dining room are efficient and effective for today’s lean staffing.
+Using multi-surface sanitizing wipes in the kitchen and cleaning wipes in the dining room are efficient and effective for today’s lean staffing.

 - Start a new habit – mandatory hand washing on the hour for all employees – front and back of house.
 “On the hour” does not replace normal hand washing protocols but keeps this important food safety action top of mind.